Geosmin

-Geosmin (/dʒiˈɒzmɪn/ jee-OZ-min) is an irregular sesquiterpenoid with a distinct earthy or musty odor, which most people can easily smell.
-The geosmin odor detection threshold in humans is very low, ranging from 0.006 to 0.01 micrograms per liter in water.
-Geosmin, along with the irregular monoterpene 2-methylisoborneol, together account for the majority of biologically-caused taste and odor outbreaks in drinking water worldwide and in farmed fish.
-Geosmin is also responsible for the earthy taste of beetroots and a contributor to the strong scent, known as petrichor, that occurs when rain falls after a spell of dry weather or when soil is disturbed.
+Geosmin (/dʒiˈɒzmɪn/ jee-OZ-min) is a chemical with a distinct earthy or musty odor.
+It is easily smelled by most people, having a very low odor detection threshold, ranging from 0.006 to 0.01 micrograms per liter in water.
+Geosmin is responsible for the earthy taste of beetroots and a contributor to the strong scent, known as petrichor, that occurs when rain falls after a spell of dry weather or when soil is disturbed.
+It is produced by bacteria, especially cyanobacteria, often present in soil and water supplies.
+Geosmin, along with 2-methylisoborneol, are the major biological causes of muddy odor and flavor in drinking water worldwide and in farmed fish.

-Geosmin is a bicyclic alcohol with formula C12H22O|auto=yes, a derivative of decalin.
+Geosmin is an irregular sesquiterpenoid.
+It is a bicyclic alcohol with formula C12H22O|auto=yes, a derivative of decalin.
 It is produced from the universal sesquiterpene precursor farnesyl pyrophosphate (also known as farnesyl diphosphate), in a two-step Mg(2+)|link=magnesium-dependent reaction.
 Its name is derived from the Ancient Greek words (γεω-), meaning "earth", and (ὀσμή), meaning "smell".
 The word was coined in 1965 by the American biochemist Nancy N. Gerber (1929–1985) and the French-American biologist Hubert A. Lechevalier (1926–2015).

 Production

 Geosmin is produced as a secondary metabolite by various blue-green algae (cyanobacteria), filamentous bacteria in the class Actinomyces, other prokaryotes, and various eukaryotes.
 The main genera in the cyanobacteria that have been shown to produce geosmin include Anabaena, Phormidium, and Planktothrix, while the main genus in the Actinomyces that produces geosmin is Streptomyces.
 In beetroots, geosmin is produced endogenously, not by environmental nor endophytic microbes, suggesting beets possess separate or acquired means of geosmin biosynthesis.
 Communities whose water supplies depend on surface water can periodically experience episodes of unpleasant-tasting water when a sharp drop in the population of these bacteria releases geosmin into the local water supply.
 Under acidic conditions, geosmin decomposes into odorless substances.

 In 2006, geosmin was biosynthesized by a bifunctional Streptomyces coelicolor enzyme.
 A single enzyme, geosmin synthase, converts farnesyl diphosphate to geosmin in a two-step reaction.
-This may have an evolutionary value in the dispersal of the producers.
-Geosmin and 2-methylisoborneol have been shown to attract springtails, Folsomia candida, which are believed to feed on and spread the spores of Streptomyces both through their faces and by attachment to their cuticle.
+The production and dispersal of the compound may give an evolutionary advantage to the producers.
+Geosmin and 2-methylisoborneol have been shown to attract springtails, Folsomia candida, which are believed to feed on and spread the spores of Streptomyces both through their feces and by attachment to their cuticle.

 Not all blue-green algae produce geosmin.
-Identification of species that might produce geosmin is traditionally done through microscopic identification of algae as geosmin producers, a technique that is labor-intensive and requires specialized knowledge.
-Recent advances in molecular biology have enabled identification of a geosmin synthase gene, geoA, which is present in cyanobacterial species that produce geosmin, but is not present in other cyanobacterial species.
+Identification of species that might produce geosmin is traditionally done through microscopic identification of geosmin-producing algae, a process that is labor-intensive and requires specialized knowledge.
+Recently a geosmin synthase gene geoA, was identified, which is present in cyanobacterial species that produce geosmin, but is not present in other cyanobacterial species.
 Amplification of this gene from water samples using real-time PCR may permit predictions of taste and odor events caused by cyanobacteria in fresh water.